friendly-traceback/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

     You tried to use the Python keyword `pass` as a function name.

+    There are more syntax errors later in your code.

 (70) def: list as argument - 1
 ------------------------------